Natural Hair Care

 Coconut oil is rich in antioxidants and they provide a healthy nutrition to our hair.
 Antioxidants like Vitamin E and Vitamin K is found in coconut oil help repair and build healthy tissues.

-When you apply coconut oil to scalp, it reduces inflammation and repairs damages done to hairs by chemical-filled hair products.
-Vitamin E and K will make hairs soft, manageable and shiny.
+When you apply coconut oil to the scalp, it reduces inflammation and repairs damage done to hairs by chemical-filled hair products.
+Vitamin E and K will make hairs soft, manageable, and shiny.

-The hair protein easily binds with Lauric acid from this oil that gradually leads to the strengthening of hair strands and stops the breakage of hair due to thinning.
+The hair protein easily binds with Lauric acid from this oil which gradually leads to the strengthening of hair strands and stops the breakage of hair due to thinning.

 3. Argan Oil

-Argan oil has a number of benefits when used on hair.
+Argan oil has several benefits when used on hair.

 It can act as a moisturizer for the scalp to fight dandruff and dry scalp.
 It can also promote the growth of healthy, strong hair as opposed to thin, brittle hair.